ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 **Step 1**: Define the research questions to be addressed by the content analysis.
 This step includes identifying one wants from the texts to be content-analysed.

 **Step 2**: Define the population from which units of text are to be sampled.
-The population here refers not only to people but mainly, to text – the domains of the analysis.
+The population here refers not only to people but, mainly, to text – the domains of the analysis.

 **Step 3**: Define the sample to be included.
 The key issues of sampling apply to the sampling of texts: representativeness, access, size of the sample and generalizability of the results.

-**Step 4**: Define the context of the generation of the document- In this step one will examine, for example: how the material was generated; who was involved; who was present; whether the data are accurately reported; the authenticity and credibility of the documents etc.
+**Step 4**: Define the context of the generation of the document.
+In this step one will examine, for example: how the material was generated; who was involved; who was present; whether the data are accurately reported; the authenticity and credibility of the documents etc.

-**Step 5**: Define the units of analysis- This can be at very many levels, for example, a word, phrase, sentence, paragraph, whole text, people and themes.
+**Step 5**: Define the units of analysis.
+This can be at very many levels, for example, a word, phrase, sentence, paragraph, whole text, people and themes.
 Krippendorp (2004) suggests five kinds of sampling units: physical (e.g. time, place, size); syntactical (words, grammar, sentences, series etc.); categorical (members of a category have something in common); propositional (delineating particular constructions or propositions); and thematic (putting texts into themes and combinations of categories).

-**Step 6**: Decide the codes to be used in the analysis- Codes can be at different levels of specificity and generality when defining content and concepts.
+**Step 6**: Decide the codes to be used in the analysis.
+Codes can be at different levels of specificity and generality when defining content and concepts.
 To be faithful to the data, the codes themselves derive from the data responsively rather than being created pre-ordinately.
 A code is a word or abbreviation sufficiently close to that which it is describing for the researcher to see at a glance what it means.

-**Step 7**: Construct the categories for analysis-Categories are the main groupings of constructs or key features of the text, showing links between units of analysis.
+**Step 7**: Construct the categories for analysis.
+Categories are the main groupings of constructs or key features of the text, showing links between units of analysis.

-**Step 8**: Conduct the coding and categorizing of the data-Once the codes and categories have been decided, the analysis can be undertaken.
+**Step 8**: Conduct the coding and categorizing of the data.
+Once the codes and categories have been decided, the analysis can be undertaken.
 This concerns the actual ascription of codes and categories to the text.
 In coding a piece of transcription the researcher goes through the data systematically, typically line by line, and writes a descriptive code by the side of each piece of datum, for example:

 | **Text**                                   |**Code**  |